Castles and Dragons

-Folding in the coal measures at Broad Haven
+Folding in the coal measures at Broad Haven, Pembrokeshire Coast National Park.

 Day 1 - Arrive in Cardiff the Capital of Wales.
 Cardiff has its own international airport and is only 2 hours by train from London.

 Day 2 - Blaenavon World Heritage Site, Brecon Beacons National Park and Gilwern Hill Trilobite Quarry.
 Our first stop of the day is at the Blaenavon World Heritage Site, where we can descend the Big Pit coal mine and visit the ironworks where steel was first made from high sulfur coal, enabling the Industrial Revolution to begin around the world.
-We then descend into the Brecon Beacons National Park, with magnificent views, and drive past Tretower and Crickhowell Castles to reach Llangorse Lake, the largest natural lake in Wales that formed in the last Ice Age.
-We then drive north into Mid Wales and visit the Gilwern Hill Trilobite Quarry, near Llandrindod Wells.
+We then descend into the Brecon Beacons National Park, with magnificent views, and drive past Tretower, Crickhowell and Blaenllynfi castles to reach Llangorse Lake, the largest natural lake in Wales that formed in the last Ice Age.
+After visiting Llangorse Lake we have a short visit to the small Bronllys Castle which has fine views from its tower before, and heading further north in Mid Wales to visit the Gilwern Hill Trilobite Quarry, near Llandrindod Wells.
 This site is the best place in Great Britain to find trilobites.
 We spend several hours here finding and collecting our own fossils before moving on to Llanidloes to spend the night.

 Day 9 - Fforest Fawr Geopark, Brecon Beacons National Park and Glamorgan Heritage Coast.
-Our first stop is the National Show Caves of Wales, which is in the Geopark and National Park.
-It has 4 different caves to visit.
-Then we then walk to Henryhd waterfall, the highest in South Wales which was used as the entrance to the Bat Cave in a Batman film.
-The water flows over the Farewell Rock and a fossil tree trunk was found at its base.
-At nearby Pontneddfechan, fossil trees can still be seen in the 'Farewell Rock'.
-Here, we also see a Variscan fold, the Neath Disturbance Fault and the Sychrhyd waterfall.
-We then travel south to the Glamorgan Heritage Coast, to visit Nash Point where impressive cliffs can be seen and ammonites can be found.
-This is followed by a stop near Barry where we see the best Triassic Dinosaur trackway in Europe.
+Our first stop is a view point from which all 4 mountain ranges of the Brecon Beacons National park can be seen.
+We then proceed to the National Show Caves of Wales, and visit 3 different caves.
+We then visit a Varsican fold called Bwa Maen.
+Here we also seen the Neath Valley Disturbance fault, the Sychrhyd waterfall, an adit of a former silica mine and legend has it the resting place of King Arthur's Army.
+We then travel south to the Glamorgan Heritage Coast, to visit the best Triassic Dinosaur trackway in Europe.
 This is followed by Lavernock Point where the Triassic/Jurassic boundary can be seen; there are many ammonites in the hard layers and recently a new species of Welsh dinosaur was discovered here.
 Our tour then ends in the city of Cardiff where you will spend the night in a hotel.